Avngarde/DonutNET/README.md

 ## Usage

-Just download the code, and then run code below in the directory where Program.cs is
+Just download the code, and then run command below in the directory where Program.cs is

 ```
 dotnet run
 ```